hesscm/QuickMeals/README.md

 4. Open with your preferred IDE.
 5. You will need node.js installed.
 In the repo folder, type "npm install" to install all of the included dependencies.
 6. You will also need postgres installed.
 Install a SQL database titled 'QuickMeals' with the data in the data.sql file.
+7. Finally, you need to create a file name called '.env'.
+Create a new variable called 'SPOONACULAR_API_KEY=yourAPIkey' and insert your API key where it says 'yourAPIkey'.
 7. Type "npm run server" to get the server running.
 8. Open a new terminal and type "npm run client" to get the react client going.
 9. Run the app in the browser at "localhost:3000".